Learn how animals prepare for winter with books & activities about hibernation and migration!

 Our kids are always curious about where animals go in the winter.
+Like we explored with our animal habitat project, animals either adapt to their surroundings or need to make a temporary move.

 One day, there are birds, squirrels and so much wildlife at our local park -- and then, whoosh!
 It seems like all the animals quietly disappear.